-The common pine shoot beetle (Tomicus piniperda) has been found in many Vermont counties since it was detected in the state in 1999.
+The common pine shoot beetle has been found in many Vermont counties since it was detected in the state in 1999.
 By federal quarantine, pine material is free to move within Vermont and through most of the region.
 The USDA has recently proposed lifting this quarantine.
 See Pine Shoot Beetle Quarantine Considerations for more information.

-The USDA is deregulating two insects of importance to the forest health community, the tree-killing emerald ash borer and the lesser known velvet longhorn beetle (Trichoferus campestris).
+The USDA is deregulating two insects of importance to the forest health community, the tree-killing emerald ash borer and the less known velvet longhorn beetle, Trichoferus campestris.
 The velvet longhorned beetle stows away in furniture and has been found in 9 states in the U.S. It primarily attacks fruit trees but has been found on many other hardwoods.
 It is not clear whether it can attack healthy trees.
 The USDA will no longer alert states that it has been found in imported material.

-Please note that the state law prohibiting the movement of pests is still in place, as are the state's Slow the Spread recommendations for the movement of ash.
+Please note that the state law prohibiting the movement of pests is still in place, as are the state recommendations for the movement of ash.